 Students interested in pursuing a career in the computer field should plan to eventually complete a bachelor's degree at a four-year school of their choice.
 Program requirements at four-year institutions vary.
 It is imperative that students choose the electives that will transfer to their select four-year college and for the program in which they wish to earn a degree.
-These degrees satisfy the requirements of the MACRAO Transfer Agreement as defined in the handbook section of the college catalog.
+Computer Information Systems degrees are business oriented.
+Positions of employment include computer and application programming, systems analysis, network, database and systems administration, web development or microcomputer specialist.
+Degrees in these areas include the following: Management Information Systems (MIS), Computer Information Systems (CIS) or Information Systems (IS).